lbaehren/prometheus-sumo/documentation/pages/pandora/pandora_Testing.md

   rake spec:views                   Run the code examples in spec/views
   \endverbatim

 Since essentially the specs are groups into Rake tasks, running them is as simple as e.g.

-  \verbatim
     rake spec:models
-  \endverbatim

 If however you want a bit more control over the test carried out, you e.g. can utilize the ``SPEC`` option to pass along an individual file with test instructions:

-  \verbatim
     rake spec SPEC=spec/models/image_spec.rb
-  \endverbatim

 Using ``SPEC_OPTS`` it is possible to pass along options e.g. to influence the formatting of the output.

-  \verbatim
     rake spec SPEC=spec/controllers/institution_controller_spec.rb SPEC_OPTS="--format nested --color"
-  \endverbatim

   which will result in something like this (color missing here though):